Núrayn-i-Nayyirayn: Martyrdom

 The Ulama then decided that the brothers would likely be set free due to their innocence.
 They then decided to ensure their death before departing for Tehran.
-They used their power as religious leaders to encourage over 50 other divines, each with his own crowd of rioters, to approach the house of the governor and demand the death of the brothers, chanting "Oh for our Religion!"
+They used their power as religious leaders to encourage over 50 other divines, each with his crowd of rioters, to approach the house of the governor and demand the death of the brothers, chanting "Oh for our Religion!"

 The governor argued with the Ulama that the two brothers were not guilty of any treasonable act and had done nothing hostile to the State.
 He refused to give orders for their execution.
 One of the Ulama then offered to kill them with his own hands.
 A large sum of money was offered to the governor, which he accepted.
 Before the orders could be carried out, a crowd broke into the prison holding them and dragged them into the street, where they were torn apart.

 Rope were fastened to the corpses, and they were then dragged around the city and left at the gallows, where people continued to throw stones at them.
 At the close of the day, their bodies were taken to an archway, which was brought down over them.
 The date was March 17, 1879.
 They were eventually buried in the Takht-i-Fulad cemetery.